 What a peculiar situation we find Abraham in as the 23rd chapter of Genesis unfolds.
 The man to whom God had promised the entire land of Palestine (Genesis 15:18) now stood negotiating with the sons of Heth for a burial plot in which to inter his beloved Sarah.
 His descendants had been given by God all the land from the Wadi el Arish river of Egypt to the mighty Euphrates; yet Abraham did not actually possess so much as a parcel of land the size of a burial plot!
 He indeed possessed great wealth, we know this (e.g, Gen. 13:2, 24:35), but his feet trod upon ground which, at the time, belonged to others.

 I am a foreigner and an alien among you, Abraham honestly says to those who currently occupied the land.
 He was living in a country which he had immigrated to, a land wherein he had no natural inheritance.
 The only One Who really does own any part of this Earth (Psalm 24:1) had deeded the land to Abraham and his descendants, but Abraham was not to take it by force.
 So, he negotiates to purchase a piece of the land which he really already owns.
 Verse 9 of Genesis 23 shows us that Abraham already had in mind a specific section in which he desired to bury Sarah: the Cave of Machpelah.
-It belonged to a certain man named Ephron; and it would be from him that Abraham must purchase it.
+It belonged to a certain man named Ephron, andyours it would be from him that Abraham must purchase it.

 Verse 17 defines the parameters of the property in question, even mentioning the trees and specific borders that would differentiate the limits of the field from its environs.
 No doubt about it that this chapter of Genesis was to serve as a perpetual legal document articulating that the Cave of Machpelah, the resting place of the Patriarchs, had been acquired with all propriety.

 So, what can be learned by examining such a relatively mundane chapter of Scripture?
 What applicable truths can the modern child of God glean from this description of Abraham’s purchase of the Cave of Machpelah?
 First, we see that there is a dignity with which the servant of God should behave in all of his dealings with those of this world.
 Any other man in that assembly would have doubtlessly haggled and dickered over the amount quoted for the field, as was likely Ephron’s expectation and reasoning for setting the initial price so high.
-But Abraham refrains from doing so, silently agreeing with Ephorn’ assertion: What is 400 shekels of silver betwixt me and thee, indeed.
+But Abraham refrains from doing so, silently agreeing with Ephorn’ assertion: What is 400 shekels of silver between me and you, indeed.
 The price was unfair, but in Abraham’s economy it was no great loss.
 Any attempt to secure a lesser amount could have later been construed as duplicity on the part of Abraham.
 I wanted 400 for it, but that silver-tongued Abraham talked me down to 250, Ephron might have claimed.
 Since Abraham paid the exact price requested, no such dishonesty could ever be attributed to him.
 It is certainly not a violation of God’s will to be shrewd in our business dealings, but we must always bear in mind that God is the One upon Whom we rely and we are merely stewards of any finances which come our way.
-Our character is of far greater importance than our treasure; for we cannot serve God and mammon.
+Our character is of far greater importance than our treasure; for we cannot serve God and money.

 The paradoxical nature of Sarah’s burial was not likely lost on Abraham.
 For it was only in her death that he had actually acquired even one small portion of the Land of Promise.
-He would later join her there (Gen. 25:10) and it would only be then that he would cease to be a stranger and sojourner and would take up permanent residence therein.
+He would later join her there (Gen. 25:10) and it would only be then that he would cease to be a stranger and foreigner and would take up permanent residence therein.
 It really is not much different for us.
 God has promised unto the Christian blessings in heavenly places (Ephesians 1:3, 2:6), the fullness of which we will not see in this lifetime.
-Those blessings were secured by Christ through His death, and it is only after our own death that we shall enjoy them in completeness.
+Those blessings were secured by Christ through His death, and it is only after our own death that we shall enjoy them completely.
 Like Abraham, we have those promises now, but until we pass from this life to the next, we shall remain strangers and sojourners in a land that is not our own.